 The views from the summit are incredible.
 There are many glaciers in the valleys below you.
 To the southwest is the Alsek River and Dusty River, meandering through the mountains.
 Directly west is the Kaskawulsh Glacier.
 You can see further west into the Kluane Icefields, including Mount Logan.

 On the way down, you can try to descend by one of the scree slopes rather than hiking back all the way along the ridge.
 This may not save you much time, as the scree slopes are steep and send rocks tumbling down everywhere.
-If you want to descend one of the scree slopes, wait until after you are back down from the subpeak, as the slopes are too steep up higher along the ridge.
+If you want to descend one of the scree slopes, wait until after you are back down from the sub peak, as the slopes are very steep up higher along the ridge.
+Be aware of potential changes in creek levels on your way down.